nicolas-jaussaud/discore/docs/pages/guides/load-characters.md

 #### Import 3D assets

 To add a new character into your discore app, you need to load:
-- The 3D file of you character (the supported format are FBX and OBJ/MTL)
+- The 3D file of your character (the supported format are FBX and OBJ/MTL)
 - The associated animations.
 You can add as many animations as you want, but the following ones are required:
   - idle
   - run